tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 **Dislikes:**

-- I use Sass via `node-sass`, which is a binding for LibSass, which is written in C++.
-Have to frequently recompile it when switching between node versions.
+- I use Sass via `node-sass`, which is a binding for LibSass written in C++.
+I have to frequently recompile it when switching between node versions.
 - In Less, variable names are prefixed with `@`, which can be confused with native CSS keywords like `@media`, `@import` and `@font-face` rule.

 #### How would you implement a web design comp that uses non-standard fonts?